mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Programming with Langchain

 Langchain is a framework that helps take away the heavy lifting when programming against LLMs including OpenAI, Bedrock and LLaMa.
-It's useful for prototyping and learning because it takes away a lot of the boilerplate work that you'd normally do, comes with some predefined templates, and the ability to 'use' tools.
-The general consensus, currently, is that it's a great way to start, although for an actual production application you might want more control over the interaction, and you end up doing it yourself.
-Either way, it's a good place to start.
+It's useful for prototyping and learning because it takes away a lot of the boilerplate work that we'd normally do, it comes with some predefined templates, and the ability to 'use' tools.
+The general consensus, currently, is that it's a great way to start, although for an actual production application a developer might want more control over the interaction, and end up doing it themselves.
+Either way, it's a good place to start for a tutorial at least.

-Get your Python notebook ready, and in a cell install langchain as well as openai.
+Once your Python notebook ready, install langchain and openai in a cell.

 ```python
 ! pip install langchain openai
 ```

-Initialize an llm object, this will be used by all the modules going forward.
-You will need your API key, which can be generated [here for OpenAI](https://platform.openai.com/api-keys).
+Initialize an `llm` object, this will be used by all the modules going forward.
+Have an API key ready, which can be generated [here for OpenAI](https://platform.openai.com/api-keys).
 In Azure OpenAI, it is visible by clicking 'View Code'.

 ```python
 from langchain.chat_models import ChatOpenAI